defsprite/languess/README.md

 ## Installation

-Just run `bundle install`.
-In case you are not using rvm you, use `bundle exec` .
+Run `bundle install` once.
+In case you are not using rvm or an other gemset manager, prefix all command using `bundle exec`.

 ## Command line

-Just call `bin/languess`, like so:
+Just call `(bundle exec) bin/languess`, like so:

 ```
 $ bin/languess tenderlove